B-Ring-Group-3/B-Ring-Group-3/Software Development Process(SDP).md

 We will be building a mobile Android app UI that interfaces with a backend system.
 We will break up the work as follows:

-**Systems Developer (2 members after week 8, once initial UI is setup):**
+**Jon, Zoe - Data Management:**

-- Responsible for Android app development.
+- Responsible for collecting real-time data from the robot
-- Implement the user interface and user experience.
+- Establish connection between robot and Flutter frontend
+- Store data within a certain range and graph values
+- Maximize accessibility to user data via database organization

+**Seongki - User Authentication:**

+- Design a Firebase database for username/password storage
+- Create method of registration for users
-- Integrate with the backend API.
+- Establish connection with the Flutter frontend
-- Ensure the app's performance, responsiveness, and compatibility with various Android devices.
+- Connect B Ring API keys to independent users

-- Collaborate closely with the UI/UX Designer.
+**Shannon, Carter - UI/UX Designer:**

-**UI/UX Designer (4 members week 1-4, 2 members afterwards) :**

 - Create the visual design and user experience of the app.
 - Design app screens, layouts, icons, and other graphical elements.